-These fingerless gloves are worked sideways to begin, then you will fold the rectangle in half, put the edging on both ends, and then sew up the sides leaving room for the thumb hole.
+These simple fingerless gloves are worked sideways to begin, then you will fold the rectangle in half, put the edging on both ends, and then sew up the sides leaving room for the thumb hole.
 It’s pretty easy, and once you make the first glove the second should go very quickly.
 If you are concerned about them both turning out he right size, make the main body of both your fingerless gloves first, then add the edging.